Gilliamwu/Capstone_DB_code/README.md

 # Capstone_DB_code
-This repository contains the
+This repository is for Singapore University of Technology and Design Batch of 2018, team S05- Performance Rotors - AEOLUS

 ## Prerequisite:
-### Ubuntu environment
+### Linux supported only

 ### MySQL Server
 Currently used: 5.6